 Progression of Federal Standards

-Two major developments in the DOE rulemaking process have significant implication for the kinds of light bulbs that will continue to be available for purchase in the U.S. market.
-First, the withdraw of January 2017 revised definitions of General Service Lamps (GSLs) and General Service Incandescent Lamps (GSILs).
+Two major developments in the DOE rulemaking process have significant implications for the kinds of light bulbs that will continue to be available for purchase in the U.S. market.
+First, the withdrawal of January 2017 revised definitions of General Service Lamps (GSLs) and General Service Incandescent Lamps (GSILs).
 Second, the determination late in December 2019 that new standards for GSILs were not “economically justified.”
 Challenges to these actions are the subjects of two petitions making their way through the U.S. Court of Appeals for the Second Circuit.
 As of June 15, 2020, arguments for the first petition (regarding definitions) have been filed with the court.
 The second petition is being held in abeyance while the first petition is decided.
 A decision in the first case is not expected until Q3 or Q4 2020.

-For the foreseeable future, baseline product availability will remain unchanged in the U.S. market.
+For the foreseeable future, baseline product availability will remain unchanged in the U.S. market due to federal standards.

 1. SAMPLE SELECTION